perk3greed/bo2/README.md

-educational project inspired by call of duty zombies, that i used aas a base for my horror game.
+educational project inspired by call of duty zombies, that i used as a base for my horror game.